 Usage is exactly the same as the standard version of the library with a minor caveat.
 You must call the liquid crystal begin method from within the setup() method, which is not mandatory in the regular version, but must be done in this version.
 Other than this very minor detail, the library should work without any other changes.

 This library also uses TaskManger, making it completely compatible with the TaskManager framework, it ensures that any significant waits for the display hardware are done through task manager, to avoid potentially 100s of micros of latency.
+It does however mean that you should do all rendering in a single repeating task when using with task manager.

 As per the diagram above, but use a shift register instead of the i2c device.